-The histories of Tulane University's Schools of Medicine and of Public Health and Tropical Medicine date back to 1834, and developed from the founding physicians' desire to study and control public health threats in the environments in which they occur.
+The histories of Tulane University's Schools of Medicine and of Public Health and Tropical Medicine date back to 1834, and developed from the university's founding physicians' desire to study and control public health threats in the environments in which they occur.

 While the School of Medicine and the School of Public Health and Tropical Medicine separated into separate academic units of Tulane University in 1967, Tulane University recognized the complementary nature of medicine's patient-based approach and public health's population-based approach.

-Tulane students can pursue their medical degree from School of Medicine at the same time they are pursuing their public health degree from one of the many departments in the School of Public Health and Tropical Medicine.
+Tulane students can pursue their medical degree from School of Medicine at the same time they are pursuing their public health degree from one of the six departments in the School of Public Health and Tropical Medicine.

 As you embark on the next phase of your education, this is an excellent time to consider expanding your educational opportunities to include public health training.
 A report of the Institute of Medicine indicated a sense of urgency in the need for an effective health care system that can respond to the public health threats ranging from AIDS and bioterrorism to an epidemic of obesity1.
 In the current era of medicine, physicians not only deliver medical care to individuals but also focus on improving the health of the populations they serve.
 "The physician who appreciates the role and potential for public health interventions—public education, social campaigns, standards and regulations, ordinances and laws, surveillance and preparedness—has a deeper understanding of the circumstances that preserve health, of the importance of disease prevention, and the interfaces between personal medical care and community health protection."2 The program offerings through the Tulane Schools of Medicine and of Public Health and Tropical Medicine that integrate medical education and public health provide the foundation for better understanding of individual- and population-based health needs for improved health.